zhongjiedong/Tsukiro/README.md

 NVME SSD

-I play at 1440p and it's mostly locked at 61 FPS in most areas apart from a few places like certain parts of Falkreath and JK's interiors like Dragonsreach and Blue Palace
+I play at 1440p and it's mostly locked at 61 FPS in most areas apart from a few places like certain parts of Falkreath and JK's interiors like Dragonsreach and Blue Palace.

 At 1080p you can get away with far lower specs, for reference you'd likely only realistically need a GTX 1070 with a CPU at least as modern as an i5 6600k/Ryzen 1600